rusac/programmingpath/README.md

 <BR>
 <BR>
 Current micro-task:
-- Euler # 12, Triangular Numbers with More than 500 Factors;
 - Task found on internet:
  - User inputs series of positive numbers until they enter 0
  - Each number entered is added to sum using following rules: